Msdot001/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
 Churn rate is a critical metric of customer satisfaction.
 Low churn rates mean happy customers; high churn rates mean customers are leaving you.

+## Importance of Customer churn prediction

+- Good way to create proactive marketing campaigns targeted at the customers that are about to churn
+- Identifying at-risk customers
+- Identifying customer pain points
+- Identifying strategy/methods to lower churn and increase customer retention

+## Churn Prediction workflow

+- Defining problem and goal: An important financial institution is interested in analyzing its client database to increase the revenue generated from credit cardholders.
+They are concern about customers closing their bank accounts after accepting products from other institutions.
+- Establishing data source: Some popular sources of churn data are CRM systems, analytics services, and customer feedback.
+- Data preparation, exploration, and preprocessing:
+- Modeling and testing:
+-Deployment and monitoring:

 ## Mission objectives

 - Build machine learning models for classification and clustering.